Retell vs Vapi vs Bland vs ElevenLabs: Which Voice AI Provider Should You Choose?

 Which voice AI provider has the lowest latency?

-Vapi currently leads with approximately 700ms response latency, followed by Retell AI at around 800ms and Bland AI at approximately 900ms.
-All three are fast enough for natural conversation — most humans don't notice delays under 1 second.
+Vapi currently leads with approximately 700ms response latency, followed by ElevenLabs at around 750ms, Retell AI at around 800ms, and Bland AI at approximately 900ms.
+All four are fast enough for natural conversation — most humans don't notice delays under 1 second.

 Can I switch voice AI providers later?